topology-foundation/ts-topology/packages/blueprints/README.md

-# Conflict-free Replicated Data Types (CRDTs)
+# Topology Blueprints

-This package contains the CRDT implementations intended to use as builtins for the Topology Protocol.
+This package contains the CRO blueprints intended to be used by other CROs.

 ## Usage